sstsimulator/sst-downloads/README.md

 # sst-downloads

-A repository to be a downloads location for SST
+This repository is a downloads location for all SST related binary files such as releases and support files.

+To access goto the [Releases](https://github.com/sstsimulator/sst-downloads/releases) secton of his repostiry and select the file to download.